hafeezulrzq/hafeezulrzq.github.io/warren-buffet-checker-README.md

 ## 🎯 Rating System

-- **80-100%**: Excellent Investment Opportunity
-- **65-79%**: Good Investment Opportunity
-- **50-64%**: Moderate Investment Opportunity
+**Financial Quality Signals:**
+- **80–100%**: Exceptional Financial Fundamentals
+- **65–79%**: Strong Financial Fundamentals
+- **50–64%**: Mixed Financial Signals
-- **Below 50%**: Poor Investment Opportunity
+- **Below 50%**: Weak Financial Fundamentals

-## 📝 Notes

-- This tool is based on Warren Buffett's general investment principles
-- Industry-specific factors may affect the interpretation of certain ratios
-- Always conduct thorough due diligence before making investment decisions
-- This tool is for educational purposes and should not be considered as financial advice

-## 🔧 Deployment

-The web version is automatically deployed to GitHub Pages when you push to the repository.
-The page is built using Hugo:

-- Content file: `content/warren-buffet-financial-ratio-checker.md`
-- Layout template: `themes/hugo-noir/layouts/_default/warren-buffet-checker.html`

-To build and deploy:
-1. Run `hugo` to generate the static site
-2. The output will be in the `docs/` directory
-3. Push to GitHub and it will be available at the URL above
+## ⚠️ Important Disclaimer

+This tool is based on Warren Buffett's general investment principles and is for **educational purposes only**.
+It should **not be considered as financial advice**.
+Always conduct thorough due diligence before making investment decisions.
+Industry-specific factors may affect the interpretation of certain ratios, and market conditions and company-specific circumstances should also be considered.
+This analysis is a starting point for further research, not a definitive investment recommendation.

 ## 📄 License